braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 ```

 # Test the installation
 You can test whether the installation has worked by opening a jupyter notebook.
-In the command line enter:
+In the terminal (mac/linux) or the Anaconda prompt (windows) enter:
 ```
 jupyter notebook
 ```

 A notebook should then open in your web browser.
 Click the 'new' button
-on the top right and see if 'bayes' is listed as an option amongst the
+on the top right and check that 'bayes' is listed as an option amongst the
 kernels.
 If bayes does not appear, then open a new terminal and try running the
 ipython kernel creation command again.
 If that fails then let me know.